 The Jannu’s downsides are few and far from dealbreakers.
 While its zippers are a little small and tricky to use with large gloves, this is a very small inconvenience and easily fixed by attaching a few cord toggles to the pull tab.

-The only major disadvantage to this tent, in fact, is its price tag.
-Given that the Jannu is an investment that’s sure to serve you well for many years to come, however, we’d recommend placing it somewhere very near the top of your tent shortlist nonetheless.
+The only major disadvantage to this product, in fact, is its price tag.
+Given that the Jannu is an investment that’s sure to serve you well for many years to come, however, we’d recommend placing it somewhere very near the top of your shortlist nonetheless.

 Weight: 7.05 lbs